 As you look at the revenue stream, though, it's been flat over a number of years.
 So has its cash flow.
 The company is relying on the $37 billion of acquisitions they've done over the last couple of years to appear healthy.

 According to Chanos, acquisitions kill value.
 Is that true?
 Perhaps, when we look at the recent $8.8 billion writedown on the $12 billion acquisition of Autonomy, bought in September last year.

 As a side note, something was always fishy with Autonomy.
-Think about when Oracle (NASDAQ: ORCL) said that Mike Lynch, founder of Autonomy, offered to sell the company to Oracle, although Oracle was clearly not interested "because Autonomy's current market value of $6 billion was way too high."
+Think about when Oracle (NYSE: ORCL) said that Mike Lynch, founder of Autonomy, offered to sell the company to Oracle, although Oracle was clearly not interested "because Autonomy's current market value of $6 billion was way too high."
 Leo Apotheker, HP's then-CEO, should have taken the hint.